 Where Wi-Fi is available, travelers can connect to the Internet using their personal electronic devices.
 It’s up to the discretion of every traveler what devices they decide to bring to Peru; may that be their smartphone, compact computer, or tablet, etc.

 As with any travel destination, opportunistic theft does exist and it’s important to carefully watch over your valuables.
-Keep your electronic packing list as simple as possible and sign up for travel insurance.
+Keep your electronic packing list as simple as possible.

 Traveler tip: Using wireless internet on your smartphone is a great way to avoid international roaming fees and stay connected during your trip.
 Just remember to double check the settings on your phone so that you don’t unintentionally incur data costs.
 Disabling data roaming prevents the applications on your smartphone – maps, email, internet browser, etc.- from using your data connection plan while abroad.

-For informtion about using your smartphone in Peru, read our blog post, Stay Connected: All you need to know about SIM cards in Peru.
+For information about using your smartphone in Peru, read our blog post, Stay Connected: All you need to know about SIM cards in Peru.

 Hotels in Lima, Cusco, Arequipa and Puno often provide free Wi-Fi.
 If the internet doesn’t work in your room, try the hotel lobby for a better signal.
 Even some remote jungle lodges offer wireless internet, although only during hours when the electric generators are functioning.